FREQUENTLY ASKED QUESTIONS

 A charter school is a free, public school of choice.
 Charter schools in Baltimore are open to residents of Baltimore City and enrollment is based on the random results of a lottery typically held in February.
 Charter schools are governed by a board of directors and run as non-profit 201(c)(3) organizations, and create unique communities by choosing their own curriculum, pedagogy, and enrichment programs.
 Charter schools are held accountable to the local school district, the children and families of the school, and the public.
 Transportation is not provided unless it is part of a child’s Individualized Education Plan (IEP).

 For more information about public charter schools, visit the Maryland Alliance of Public Charter Schools.

 How do I enroll my child(ren) in Baltimore Montessori Public Charter School?

 In order to be considered for admission, parents or guardians need to submit a completed application form for each child.
 In the likely event that the number of applicants exceeds the number of spaces available, a lottery will be held to randomly determine the allocation of available spots.
 In accordance with the policies of the Baltimore City Public School System (BCPSS), priority is given to siblings of currently enrolled students.

 Who is eligible to participate in the lottery?

-Each year, we accept applications during the application period for students aged 3 (by September 1) through 13 (8th grade) who live in Baltimore City.
-Students enrolled in our elementary school will automatically be given preference into our middle school program.
-Proof of Baltimore City residence will be required of all students.
+Each year, we accept applications during the application period for students entering PreK3 (aged 3 by September 1) through 8th grade who live in Baltimore City.
+Proof of residency in Baltimore City is required of all students.

 How many spots will there be for the upcoming academic year?